Lifelong Formation

 Young People

-Godly Play (ages 4-11), 10:15 a.m. – 11:15 a.m.: During the 10:30 service children from 4 to 11 learn that God is with them not only here or there but everywhere.
+Godly Play PLUS (ages 4-11), 10:15 a.m. – 11:15 a.m.: During the 10:30 service children from 4 to 11 learn that God is with them not only here or there but everywhere.
 St. Augustine’s, using the Godly Play program, offers lessons each Sunday from September to June